mariahcoleno/PromptEngineeringStage/prompt_engineering_techniques/README.md

 - Google Colab with GPU runtime (required for performance)
 - Python 3.x (pre-installed in Google Colab)
 - `transformers` library (installed during setup)
+- torch (required for GPU support in Colab)
+- streamlit (only need for web demo)

 ### Files
-- `requirements.txt`: Lists dependencies required to run scripts.
+- `requirements.txt`: Lists all Python dependencies required to run the techniques.
 - `prompt_engineering.py`: The main script that uses the transformers library for prompt chaining and few-shot engineering with validation and fallback logic.

 ### Setup and Usage